firelightrpg/PilotWave/README.md

 ##### Automatic Weapon Fire

 Most carbines and some pistols as well as mounted rifles can be set to automatic fire.
 Switching fire modes is an action.
-Automatic fire can target adjacent targets in addition to the primary target or increase the damage shift when concentrated on the primary target.
+Automatic fire can target adjacent targets in addition to the primary target or make a second attack when concentrated on the primary target.
 Automatic fire increases the attack difficulty by one shift.
 Automatic fire uses at least three rounds per target, or six when concentrated on the primary target.